timoniko/PR-Text-To-Audio-Retrieval/README.md

 Training and validation took 1 hour and 40 minutes.

 ## Data augmentation via generated captions
 Another experiment enables TAP along with LLM generated captions.
-It utilizes the Phi-4 language model which was run locally via [Ollama](https://ollama.com/).
+It utilizes the Phi-4 language model which was deployed locally via [Ollama](https://ollama.com/).
 Corresponding prompt and script are provided in ```experiments/generate_captions_phi4.py```.
 LLM enhanced development captions are located in ```clotho_v2/clotho_captions_development_plus_phi_generated.csv```

 To execute the experiment, run the command: